 Volunteer your time at the shelter to clean cages, socialize the timid and shy animals so that they will become more adoptable, and have some fun by walking a dog.
 Maybe they need admin help with flyers, updating their website, etc.

 Volunteer to foster an animal with the local rescue group who doesn’t have a physical base as they depend on fosters for their adoptable cats.
-Our rescue group partners with the local PetSmart and showcases their kittens and cats on Saturdays.
+Our rescue group partners with the local PetSmart and showcases their adoptable kittens and cats on Saturdays.
 But it all starts with their dedicated fosters who take the cats into their homes and socializes and cares for them until the kitties are ready to find their forever homes.